-- ---Provide funding for research for the further investigations of cancer and other smoking related diseases - ---Build institutional capacity at the University of Nebraska Medical Center (UNMC) and Creighton University Medical Center (CUMC) to contribute to the research of cancer and other smoking-related diseases
+- ---Provide funding for research to further investigations of cancer and smoking diseases - ---Build institutional cancer and smoking disease research capacity at all campuses of the University of Nebraska and Creighton University

-The cancer research aid program was created by the Nebraska Legislature in 1981 for the purpose of providing funds for research related to cancer and other smoking-related diseases.
-Financial support was provided through a one-cent per pack tax on cigarettes sold in the state and a peer review process for evaluating applications from, and awarding funds to, individual researchers was established.
+The cancer and smoking disease research program was created by the Nebraska Legislature in 1981 to provide funds for research related to cancer and smoking disease.
+Financial support was provided through a one-cent per pack tax on cigarettes sold in the state.
 Part of the one-cent tax was earmarked for the Eppley Cancer Research Center and to support the Cancer Registry.
-The remaining revenue generated from the one-cent tax is distributed on a competitive basis to colleges and universities in Nebraska doing cancer research.
+The remaining revenue generated from the one-cent tax is distributed on a competitive basis to colleges and universities in Nebraska doing cancer and smoking disease related research.
 In 1993, the legislature increased the state's cigarette tax, designating an additional two cents per pack sold toward similar research activities.
-Funds are divided evenly between UNMC and Creighton University Medical Center and then distributed to individual researchers at their respective institutions.
-Applications for support of proposed research projects are made through the Department of Health and Human Services and a nationwide panel reviews them every 3-5 years.
+Funds are divided evenly between the University of Nebraska Medical Center and Creighton University Medical Center.
+Applications for proposed research projects are made through the Department of Health and Human Services and a nationwide panel reviews the applications.

-BUDGET Expenditure 2013-14 Expenditure 2014-15 Expenditure 2015-16 Appropriation 2016-17
+BUDGET Expenditure Expenditure 2016-17 Expenditure Appropriation 2018-19

 General

-Cash 2,617,435 2,620,552 3,454,088 3,291,113
+Cash 3,454,088 3,070,537 2,850,955 3,291,113

 Federal

 Revolving

-Total 2,617,435 2,620,552 3,454,088 3,291,113
+Total 3,454,088 3,070,537 2,850,955 3,291,113

 Employees 0 0 0 0